sophiecchen/awesome-technology-and-society-readings/README.md

 # Awesome Technology and Society Readings [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Motivated by the curated lists awesome-* lists throughout GitHub and by the lack of emphasis on thinking holistically about the societal impact of technology in many computer science university curricula, here's a list of publicly available technology and society readings that I think computer science and security practitioners and students should take a look at.
+Motivated by the curated lists awesome-* lists throughout GitHub and by the lack of emphasis on thinking holistically about the societal impact of technology in many computer science university curricula, here's a list of publicly available readings that raise interesting and relevant questions about the role technology plays in society.

 ## My All-Time Favorite
 - [The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf) by Phillip Rogaway (2015)